Skip to content

 Innovations and technology:

-There are a few innovations in this racket for 2017.
-First of all, this new Wilson Blade 98 18/20 CV feels different in the hand, not to mention how the racket hits.
-The racket is matte black and has a slightly more 'grippy' structure his predecessor which simply had a smooth top layer.
+For 2017 there are a few innovations in this racket.
+First of all this new Wilson Blade 98 18/20 CV feels different in the hand and then I haven't even mentioned how the racket hits.
+The racket is matte black and has a slightly more 'grippy' structure than his predecessor which simply had a smooth top layer.
 This gives the racket a very chic look and feel.
-The bright green color accents at 3 and 9 o'clock in the head give the racket the well-known Blade appearance.
-On all performance rackets, Wilson will make the characteristic colors of that racket line visible on the blade at 3 and 9 o'clock.
-The 'laser-engraved' Blade logo on the side of the frame completes it completely.
-As far as the looks of the racket.
+The bright green color accents at 3 and 9 o'clock in the blade give the racket the well-known Blade look.
+In all performance rackets, Wilson will make the characteristic colors of that racket line visible at 3 and 9 o'clock in the blade.
+The 'laser-engraved' Blade logo on the side of the frame makes it complete.
+So much for the looks of the racket.

 Wilson-Blade-98-1820-CV-Countervail-logo-600x338 (1)